ashok-khanna/ParEvil/README.md

 ## Additional Features
 Perhaps somewhat lesser known is that a reasonable amount of structural editing commands are actually built directly into Emacs[^10].
-We add the following keybindings to the above mix for transposing sexps.
+One such command is `transpose-sexps` which we add with the following.
 The trick to transposing is to have your cursor right after an sexp that you wish to transpose with the one before or after it.

 ```lisp
 ;; Accepts numeric prefix argument